Here’s Why You Should Use Pivotal Tracker for Project Management

 - BUG: This classification is for the fixes you roll out when a user reports an issue with the software.

-- CHORE: Think of this as like cleaning the bathroom or changing to winter tires.
+- CHORE: Think of this as cleaning the bathroom or changing to winter tires.
 These stories might not be as glamorous as new features, but that doesn’t mean they’re any less important.

 - RELEASE: This is typically the holy grail of software development teams.
 New releases are far more common when you’re using the agile methodology because it’s all about little and often.
 That’s why the release categorization comes in so handy.